JasonKessler/scattertext/README.md

 The HTML outputs look best in Chrome and Safari.

 ## Citation
-.
+Jason S. Kessler.
+Scattertext: a Browser-Based Tool for Visualizing how Corpora Differ.
 Proceedings of the 54th Annual Meeting of the Association for Computational Linguistics (ACL): System Demonstrations.
 2017.

 Link to preprint: [arxiv.org/abs/1703.00565](https://arxiv.org/abs/1703.00565)